-Our strategy for addressing the transport challenges that the Greater Cambridge area faces involves transforming the sustainable transport offer, so more people choose to travel by public transport, cycling and walking and fewer by car.
-In doing so, we will be flexible and responsive to changing patterns of mobility and technology, and improve accessibility to jobs, services, and leisure opportunities for all our residents.
+Our strategy involves transforming the sustainable transport offer, so more people choose to travel by public transport, active travel and fewer by car.
+In doing so, we will be flexible and responsive to changing patterns of mobility and technology, and improve accessibility to jobs, services, and leisure opportunities.

 The public transport network needs to be quicker, more reliable, and convenient than the private car.
-To do this, it is essential that the whole journey is considered, and an integrated, and high-quality public transport system is provided, which seamlessly connects with other modes for the first and last mile.
+To do this, it is essential that the whole journey is considered, and an integrated, and high-quality public transport system is provided that seamlessly connects with other modes for the first and last mile.
 It also needs to be able to compete on cost.

-Figure x (add in GCP Future Network Map 2030) illustrates the GCP's Future Network 2030 vision and includes wider strategic infrastructure being delivered by other bodies.
+The figure illustrates the GCP's Future Network 2030 vision and includes wider strategic infrastructure being delivered by other bodies.
 This includes a new railway station serving the Cambridge Biomedical Campus and the introduction of a completely new railway line into Cambridge from the west as part of East West Rail.
+Building on this, the vision shows a significantly improved bus network, linked to a number of Mobility (Travel) Hubs.

+Figure 1 - GCP's Future Network 2030 vision

-Building on this, the vision shows a significantly improved bus network, linked to a number of travel hubs.
-Integral to this network will be four segregated corridor schemes designed to offer better public transport and active travel routes to the west, north, east and south east of the city.
+Integral to this network will be four segregated corridor schemes designed to offer better public transport and active travel routes to the west, north, east, and south east of the city.
 These routes have been identified as essential to linking the growing communities along each corridor, including Cambourne and the new town north of Waterbeach as well as large employment clusters at West Cambridge, North East Cambridge, Cambridge Biomedical Campus and Granta Park.
-In addition, it sets out a strategic network of greenways and city cycling improvements for non-motorised users which will provide the backbone of a comprehensive network of infrastructure for active travel that stretches outside the city.
+In addition, it sets out a strategic network of greenways and improvements for non-motorised users that will provide the backbone of a comprehensive network of infrastructure for active travel that stretches outside the city.

 This framework provides the basis for a transformed public transport network that will better connect the places where people currently live and work, as well as encompassing the new and growing areas.
 This will include more rural connections as well as new routes into employment centres, coupled with more frequent services and longer operating hours.
-Figure x (add in GCP Future Bus Network map) illustrates the Future Bus Network 2030 and shows how contemporary Cambridge with its polycentric employment sites, railway stations and Park and Ride sites will be better connected to the surrounding rural areas.
+The figure illustrates the Future Bus Network 2030 and shows how contemporary Cambridge with its polycentric employment sites, railway stations and Park & Ride sites will be better connected to the surrounding rural areas.